Ehden is an excellent choice for culture, nature and food enthusiasts. Here are ten ways to spend a weekend in this quaint picturesque town.

 St. Sarkis Monastery overlooks Ehden, Kfarsghab, Bane and Hadath El Jebbeh.
 Given its exceptional location commanding the valley at 1500 meters altitude, the monastery is called the Watchful Eye of Qadisha.
 It is dedicated to Saints Sarkis and Bakhos (Saints Sergius and Bacchus).
 The monastery belongs to the Lebanese Antonin Maronite Order, a monastic order founded on August 15, 1700 by the Maronite Patriarch Gabriel Al Blouzani from Blaouza.

-Among the many famous churches is Saint Mamas (Mar Mema), which is the oldest Maronite church in Lebanon, built in 749 CE on the remains of a pagan temple, while Sayidat Al Hosn, Church of Our Lady of the Fort, was built over the remains of a Crusader castle, hence the amazing view that it commands.
+Among the many famous churches is Saint Mamas (Mar Mema), which is the oldest Maronite church in Lebanon, built in 749 A.D. on the remains of a pagan temple, while Sayidet Al Hosn, Church of Our Lady of the Fortress, was built over the remains of a Crusader castle, hence the amazing view that it commands.
 Saint Moura was built in 1339 and witnessed the founding of the Lebanese Maronite Monastic Order in 1695.
 The cathedral of St. Georges, with its seven altars, houses the mausoleum of Yousef Bek Karam, while his statue and that of Gabriel Sionite stand in the courtyard.

 4. Get an eyeful